Ramesh Ponnuru: Career

-Political Pundit
+Political pundit

 Since 1999, Ponnuru has been either a senior fellow or senior editor at National Review, where he has written and commented about politics, public policy, economics, the law, and religion.

 Ponnuru advocated for increasing the child tax credit to properly compensate parents for the cost of raising children.
 He was formerly a co-author with economist David Beckworth on monetary policy and market monetarism.

-Ponnuru has frequently appeared on a diverse array of television programs about public affairs, among them Meet the Press, Face the Nation, C-Span, the PBS NewsHour, National Public Radio's All Things Considered, ABC News' This Week with George Stephanopoulos, ABC News.
+Ponnuru has frequently appeared on a diverse array of television programs about public affairs, among them Meet the Press, Face the Nation, various C-SPAN programs, the PBS NewsHour, National Public Radio's All Things Considered, ABC News' This Week with George Stephanopoulos, ABC News.
 The Daily Show, and The Colbert Report.

 He has also been a guest speaker on policy, politics, and constitutionalism at some leading college campuses in the United States, In 2013, he was a fellow at the University of Chicago's Institute of Politics.

 In 2006, Ponnuru wrote The Party of Death: The Democrats, the Media, the Courts, and the Disregard for Human Life.

 In the book, Ponnuru discusses right-to-life issues as abortion and euthanasia and argues that the United States Democratic Party shifted from anti-abortion to pro-abortion rights over time.

 The National Review Online Editor at Large Jonah Goldberg, praised the book and wrote: "Ponnuru scrupulously sticks to nonreligious arguments, accessible to everyone.
 But that hasn't stopped critics from charging that his motives are unacceptably 'religious,' while others have complained Ponnuru is too coldly rational.
 Again it seems Ponnuru's real sin isn't how he says things, but that he says them at all."

 Ponnuru also authored a book about Japanese industrial policy, published jointly by the American Enterprise Institute and Center for Policy Studies.